 - Limited support materials

-Rapid Advance is a Maryland-based alternative small business funder.
+Rapid Finance (formerly Rapid Advance) is a Maryland-based alternative small business funder.
 It offers merchant cash advances (MCAs) and short-term business loans to small businesses seeking short-term funding.
 Unlike many of its competitors, it offers a number of variations on the typical MCA, leading to a slightly longer application process, but also better rates in many cases.

 As always, you’ll want to be sure you don’t have cheaper alternatives before signing up for a cash advance or short-term loan.
 Before moving forward, take a look at our short-term funding comparison chart and make sure you don’t qualify for better terms.